Chapter 36. Adjusting ID ranges manually

 ipa-replica-manage dnanextrange-showdisplays the next DNA ID range currently set on all servers or, if you specify a server, only on the specified server, for example:

-In certain situations, it is necessary to manually adjust a Distributed Numeric Assignment (DNA) ID range, for example when:
+In certain situations, it is necessary to manually assign a Distributed Numeric Assignment (DNA) ID range, for example when:

 A replica has run out of IDs and the IdM ID range is depleted